Aamir3644/Car-Rental-Management-System/SQL.md

 ## What is Database ?
 >> A Database is defined as a structured form of data storage in a computer or a collection of data in an organized manner.

-select empno, ename from employee order by empno;

 ## What does "WHERE" condition do ?
 >> Where condition used for searching.
 Where condition is used to restrict the rows.
 Searching takes place in Server Hard Disk and then rows are brought into RAM.